-As I mention in my main article on hosta plants, some of the golden-leafed types want more sun (in order to achieve optimal color) than do other kinds of hostas.
+As we mention in our main article on hosta plants, some of the golden-leafed types want more sun (in order to achieve optimal color) than do other kinds of hostas.

 Plant Care Tips

 Those of you who have grown hostas before know that slug control will be near the top of the list of care measures to take in order to enjoy success with this plant.
-I discuss several control measures you can take to minimize the damage from this garden pest in my review of a book on how to kill slugs.
+We discuss several control measures you can take to minimize the damage from this garden pest in our review of a book on how to kill slugs.

 Cosmetic plant care includes removing flower stems after blooming is over.
 Some gardeners remove them even before that, simply because they don't feel the flowers are all that exceptional and don't like them getting in the way of viewing the foliage.
 Either way, this little bit of housekeeping helps keep the display looking good throughout the summer.